Misfits-Rebels-Outcasts/Nodef/documentation/ViewerCycling.md

 # Viewer Cycling

 A node graph, using a flowchart-like interface on a large screen, can easily display a thumbnail ('postage stamp') beside each node.
 This aids you in visualizing the result from each progression of steps.
-On top of that, you can easily set the Viewer on any of the nodes in the graph easily.
+On top of that, you can easily set the Viewer on any of the nodes in the node graph easily.

 On a device with a limited screen size, we can do this by setting the Viewer on the pipeline.
 You can imagine having the Viewer be on top of the pipeline on a mobile device as shown below: